FeatureBaseDB/www/content/blog/writing-a-client-library.md

 * The Go client is at https://github.com/pilosa/go-pilosa.
 We support Go 1.8 and up.

-* Our Java client at https://github.com/pilosa/java-pilosa.
+* Our Java client is at https://github.com/pilosa/java-pilosa.
 Java 7 and up is supported.
 We use Maven as our build and packaging system, so it is available to most JVM based projects and languages like Scala, Clojure and Kotlin.

 * The Python client is at https://github.com/pilosa/python-pilosa and supports Python 2.7 and Python 3.4 and up.
-Python client library is available on [PYPI](https://pypi.python.org/pypi).
+The Python client library is also available on [PYPI](https://pypi.python.org/pypi).

 ### Creating New Client Libraries

 #### Getting Ready

-For the purposes of this post, let's assume you're on a UNIX-like platform such as Linux, MacOS or using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+For the purposes of this post, we will assume you're on a UNIX-like platform such as Linux, MacOS or using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about).
 If you are on another platform, adapt the instructions to your particular platform.

 Throughout this article, we will need to run queries against the Pilosa server, so let's go ahead and launch a new Pilosa server instance.
 We provide [precompiled binaries](https://github.com/pilosa/pilosa/releases) for MacOS and Linux (works on WSL too), a [Homebrew package](http://brewformulas.org/Pilosa) for MacOS and a [docker image](https://hub.docker.com/r/pilosa/pilosa/).
-See our documentation on [acquiring and installing Pilosa](https://www.pilosa.com/docs/latest/installation/) and [starting Pilosa](https://www.pilosa.com/docs/latest/getting-started/#starting-pilosa) for assistance, if you haven't installed Pilosa already.
-I assume Pilosa is running on the default address with the default scheme at `http://localhost:10101`.
+See our documentation on [acquiring and installing Pilosa](https://www.pilosa.com/docs/latest/installation/) and [starting Pilosa](https://www.pilosa.com/docs/latest/getting-started/#starting-pilosa) if you need help installing Pilosa.
+We'll assume Pilosa is running on the default address with the default scheme at `http://localhost:10101`.

-While writing the code we will need to run requests against Pilosa and analyze the responses. [curl](https://curl.haxx.se) is probably the most popular tool for calling HTTP endpoints.
+While writing the new client library, we will need to run requests against Pilosa and analyze the responses. [curl](https://curl.haxx.se) is probably the most popular tool for calling HTTP endpoints.
 It is usually preinstalled (or easily installable) in many UNIX-like platforms.
-Let's confirm Pilosa is running and curl is installed.
+Let's confirm that Pilosa is running and curl is installed.
 In a terminal, execute the following:
 ```
 curl http://localhost:10101/version
 ```